aramperes/Pathfinder/README.md

 # Pathfinder
-A Java A* Pathfinder by momothereal
+A Java A* Pathfinder by momothereal, with support for 3D obstacles